 The main goal of the site is to present key themes of our business through crisp, deceptively simple design and clear content that informs and enriches readers.

-The site presents a wide banner look anchored to each of five principle content sections along with secondary highlight pages, left-banner and navigational configurations.
+The site presents a grid-based, wide banner look anchored to each of five principle content sections along with secondary highlight pages, left-banner and navigational configurations.
 A vertical scroll is used to give the site depth, with clearly-labelled buttons provided encouraging users to drill down for more granular content.
 The composition of each page is organized around a grid geometry.

 • The site aims to have all pages validating HTML5 standards.